Basic Agricultural Study

 Hence the final weight of the dried grain is 1792 kg.

 Problem no. 2: 8000 kg of paddy with a moisture content of 0.12 (db.) is required for a research project on grain storage.
 It was decided that the available freshly harvested paddy with a moisture content of 0.20 (wet basis) should be procured and that will be dried to a moisture content of 12% on a dry basis.
-How many kg of freshly harvested paddy are to be procured.
+How many kg of freshly harvested paddy is to be procured.

 Solution: